hiralinda/social-network/README.md

 - **/all_posts**: Shows all posts made by users.
 - **/following**: Displays posts from users that the current user follows.
 - **/profile/<username>**: Displays the selected user's profile and their posts.
+- **/settings**: Display background options for a new layout experience.

 ## Technologies Used